jakobkogler/Rubiks-Cube-Solver/README.md

 ### Requirements:

- - A C++11 compiler
+ - C++11 compiler (gcc, clang, ...)
  - CMake >= 3.3
  - Boost >= 1.56

 ### Usage:

-First clone the project and fetch all externals:
+First clone the project and change to the project directory:

     git clone https://github.com/jakobkogler/Rubiks-Cube-Solver.git
     cd Rubiks-Cube-Solver
-    git submodule update --init

 Compile the program and run it with